modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 Since **2000** Arthur B. McDonald (1943) made measurements in a mine in Canada for studying neutrinos created in nuclear reactions in the Sun.
 Deviations in such measurements showed that in coming the neutrinos were having mid-flight metamorphosis switching between three different types.
 Although the Sun only produces electron-neutrinos some of them were not detected on traveling to Earth.
 As the Standard Model is based on neutrinos lacking mass and the oscillation of neutrinos implies that they have mass, that model must be revised.

 In **2012**, two experiments conducted at the CERN laboratory confirmed the existence of the Higgs particle.
-Two research groups of some 3,000 scientists each, managed to extract the Higgs particle from billions of particle collisions in the LHC (Large Hadron Collider),
+Two research groups of some 3,000 scientists each, managed to extract the Higgs particle from billions of particle collisions in the LHC (Large Hadron Collider).

 ### Appendix 13.2.
 References to Nobel Prizes and Lectures in Physics and Chemistry.